Tosotada/identity-frontend/CONTRIBUTING.md

   })
 }
 ```

+It's up to you to decide how much Javascript to use on a rendered component.
+If you want to use progressive enhancement on the existing content you will want traditional javascript.
+However, for more complex operations you should consider using React as follows:

 ### Using React
 We use React inside this component system, attaching it to an existing HTML element.
 To simplify handling passing initial state and fallback rendering we have what we call "React Islands" (called islands because they are isolated divs).